-Network security groups (NSGs), an optional Networking feature available for databases on dedicated Exadata infrastructure, act as a virtual firewall for your Autonomous Exadata Infrastructure resources.
+Network security groups (NSGs) are an optional Networking security feature available for dedicated Exadata infrastructure and databases on shared Exadata infrastructure that use private endpoints.
+NSGs act as a virtual firewall for your Autonomous Database resources.
 An NSG consists of a set of ingress and egress security rules that apply only to a set of VNICs of your choice within a single VCN.
 For more information, see the following topics:

 - Network Security Groups

 - To edit the network security groups (NSGs) for your Autonomous Exadata Infrastructure resource